stupedama/discord-webhook-pubg/README.md

 */5 * * * * python /path/to/discord-webhook-pubg/hook.py

 # webhook
 If you want to use my webhook.
-Email me your id and token and I will add you to my pubg webhook.
+Send me an email to fredrik@ffj.no with your id and token.